Net Zero Homes & New Energy Homes - The Benefits And Differences

 What Is A Net-Zero Home?

 Now that we have discussed new energy homes, let’s take a look at net zero homes.
-Net zero homes take the new energy home concept to the next level!

-A net zero home has the goal of reaching a net energy usage of zero.
+Net zero homes take the new energy home concept to the next level by reaching a net energy usage of zero.

 That's right.
 Zero, as in, nothing.